BaseMax/buskool.com-crawler/README.md

 ## Data Source

-The data in this repository was collected using the Buskool Crawler.
+The data in this repository was collected from Buskool.com website.
 It is intended for educational, research, and development purposes only.

 ## License